General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 \subsubsection{Core Components of an Agentic System}

 An agent is a system composed of several key components that work in concert.

-\paragraph{Cognitive Engine} This is typically a powerful \gls{llm}.
+\paragraph{Cognitive Engine} This is typically a powerful \gls{llm}, though other approaches exist, including classical planning systems or hybrid systems.
+Modern implementations may interface with \glspl{llm} via internal representations (hidden states) rather than solely through text output.

 It is responsible for all high-level reasoning, including understanding the user's objective, breaking it down into smaller, manageable steps (see planning \Cref{sec:planning}), and deciding which tools to use to accomplish each step.

 \paragraph{Tool Augmentations (Execution)} Tools are external programs or functions that the agent can call upon to perform actions.
 They allow agents to interact with the world beyond their internal knowledge. \autocite{schick2023toolformer, parisi2022talm}.
 Tool augmentation can range from simple tools, such as calculators, to more complex systems that involve web searches, code execution, and integration with robots \autocite{darvish2025organa, chan2024mle, wei2025browsecomp}.
 In a chemical context, tools can be as simple as a stoichiometry calculator or as complex as a Python script that runs a \gls{dft} simulation using specialized software, a search \gls{api} for querying chemical databases like \modelname{PubChem}, or a controller for a robotic synthesis platform \autocite{boiko2023autonomous, darvish2025organa, bran2024augmenting}.